zearkiatos/symfony-fundamentals-web/docs/notes.md

 # Create a database
 `php bin/console doctrine:database:create`

-# Command for create entities
+# Command for create entities and let you edit an specific entity
 `php bin/console make:entity [the entity's name`

 # Pass the entities to the database